vincevince1006/personal-site/my_collections/_projects/sba-portal.md

 title: SBA-SBIR Data Reporting Portal
 position: Designer, Researcher, Development
 short_desc: Central data management tool for all recipients of federal SBIR/STTR funding.
+hero-img: sba-app-hero.png
 year: 2022-present
 postition: 'c'
 tags: [UI Design, Web Application, Angular, Sensitive Data]
 layout: case-study
-callout: I helped make the SBIR-STTR grant management software easier for businesses and federal agencies to track their dollar amounts, solicit funding opprotunities, and visualize the success of their grants and awards.
+callout: I helped make the SBIR-STTR grant management software easier for businesses and federal agencies to track their dollar amounts, solicit funding opportunities, and visualize the success of their grants and awards.

 summary: |
      In 2021, the total amount distributed was around **$4 Billion** from over **6,000 awards**.
 This application manages the collection and display of award data to help businesses see their overall project funding and track commercialization.
 This same data is then reported to Congress to lobby for additional program funding.